Only 11 players can boast the unique honour of having won both the Champions League and the European Championship in the same season.

-The midfielder’s heart will have been in his mouth after Jordan Pickford saved his potential title-winning penalty but thankfully for him, Gianluigi Donnarumma was on hand to bail him out.
+The midfielder’s heart would have been in his mouth after Jordan Pickford saved his potential title-winning penalty at Euro 2020 but thankfully for him, Gianluigi Donnarumma was on hand to bail him out.

-Jorginho has been wedged at the heart of Roberto Mancini’s side since he took the manager’s job three years ago and after Thomas Tuchel arrived at Chelsea, he was also a mainstay at Stamford Bridge.
+Jorginho was wedged at the heart of Roberto Mancini’s winning side and after Thomas Tuchel arrived at Chelsea, he was also a mainstay at Stamford Bridge.

 Jorginho at #EURO2020